LCA-EET/Lichdom/README.md

 - 100%

 **Can a broken phylactery be replaced?
-(In-Game Config Option)**
+(In-Game Configuration Option - Applies to current character)**
 - Yes, but it costs the same as a new phylactery.
 (Default)

 - No.

 **Is a Lich allergic to (unable to equip, regardless of proficiencies) to items that harm undead such as a Mace of Disruption, a Flame Tongue/Burning Earth Sword, a Protection from Undead scroll, or an Azuredge Axe?
 Note that your normal proficiencies apply, regardless of this option, and if you enable this option with anti-Undead items equipped, you will immediately unequip or drop them.
-(In-Game Config Option)**
+(In-Game Config Option - Applies to current character)**
 - Yes (Default)

 - No

 **What's the highest level of hostile spells to which a Lich should be immune?
 Note that friendly spells such as heals and buffs work normally, regardless of this setting.
-(In-Game Config Option)**
+(In-Game Configuration Option - Only applies to Liches made after this option is set)**
 - None (Default)

 - 1